tertle/com.unity.entities/README.md

 ## Changes
 - SystemState.BeforeOnUpdate.Complete() removed to stop sync points in fixed updated.
 Replaced with CompleteWorldDependencySystem.
+- Stop NullReferenceException in ArchetypeWindow when leaving play mode.

 # About Entities
 The Entities package provides a modern Entity Component System (ECS) implementation with a basic set of systems and components made for Unity.